 Cortical column in silico

 Bert Sakmann studied medicine at the Universities of Tuebingen and Munich and received his qualification as professor at the University of Goettingen.
 He worked as research assistant at the Max Planck Institute for Psychiatry, as British Council Fellow at the University College London und became research assistant at the Max Planck Institute for Biophysical Chemistry.
 In 1983, Bert Sakmann was appointed Scientific Member of the Max Planck Institute for Biophysical Chemistry, where he headed the department Cell Physiology.
 In 1988, he moved as Director to the Max Planck Institute for Biomedical Research in Heidelberg.
-In 2008, Bert Sakman came to the Max Planck Institute of Neurobiologie, where he established and heads the extended emeritus group "Cortical column in silico".
+In 2008, Bert Sakmann came to the Max Planck Institute of Neurobiologie, where he established and headed the extended emeritus group "Cortical column in silico".